erikwilson/deeplearn-graph-serializer/README.md

 The `GraphSerializer.jsonToGraph` method returns a graph object, any tensors created, placeholder references to tensors by name, and variable data by name.

 ## Advanced Usage
 The `GraphSerializer.graphToJson` method normally returns a JSON that references tensors starting from id `0`.
 To preserve the tensor id we can pass `false` as the second parameter to `GraphSerializer.graphToJson`.
-In this way it is possible to serialize a collection of graphs that reference tensors outside of their own graph:
+In this way it is possible to serialize a collection of graphs that reference shared tensors:

 ```js
 const graph1 = new Graph()